Arvindprksh/arvindprksh.github.io/_posts/MachineLearning/Tensorflow/2018-01-10-Word_Embedding_With_Tensorflow.md

 ---
 layout: post
-title: What is the word embedding in Tensorflow with Tensorboard projector
+title: What is the word embedding in Tensorflow with Tensorboard's Embedding projector
 subtitle: Tutorial I wrote in my repository, 01.
 Word_Embedding.
 category: Tensorflow
 tags: [tensorflow]